Captrust Financial Advisors Boosts Stake in Thomson Reuters Co. (NYSE:TRI)

-Captrust Financial Advisors grew its stake in Thomson Reuters Co.
-(NYSE:TRI) (TSE:TRI) by 41.6% in the first quarter, HoldingsChannel reports.
-The institutional investor owned 528 shares of the business services provider’s stock after buying an additional 155 shares during the period.
-Captrust Financial Advisors’ holdings in Thomson Reuters were worth $46,000 as of its most recent filing with the Securities and Exchange Commission.
+Captrust Financial Advisors increased its holdings in shares of Thomson Reuters Co.
+(NYSE:TRI) (TSE:TRI) by 41.6% in the 1st quarter, HoldingsChannel reports.
+The firm owned 528 shares of the business services provider’s stock after acquiring an additional 155 shares during the quarter.
+Captrust Financial Advisors’ holdings in Thomson Reuters were worth $46,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-TRI has been the subject of several recent research reports.
-Royal Bank of Canada raised their target price on shares of Thomson Reuters from $104.00 to $112.00 and gave the stock an “outperform” rating in a report on Friday, July 30th.
+TRI has been the subject of a number of recent analyst reports.
+Royal Bank of Canada lifted their price objective on shares of Thomson Reuters from $104.00 to $112.00 and gave the company an “outperform” rating in a report on Friday, July 30th.
 They noted that the move was a valuation call.
-Morgan Stanley raised their target price on shares of Thomson Reuters from $92.00 to $96.00 and gave the stock an “equal weight” rating in a report on Wednesday, May 5th.
-Scotiabank raised their target price on shares of Thomson Reuters from $122.00 to $128.00 and gave the stock an “outperform” rating in a report on Wednesday, May 5th.
+Scotiabank lifted their price objective on shares of Thomson Reuters from $122.00 to $128.00 and gave the company an “outperform” rating in a report on Wednesday, May 5th.
+Morgan Stanley lifted their price objective on shares of Thomson Reuters from $92.00 to $96.00 and gave the company an “equal weight” rating in a report on Wednesday, May 5th.
 TD Securities lifted their price objective on shares of Thomson Reuters from C$130.00 to C$135.00 and gave the company a “buy” rating in a report on Thursday, July 15th.
-Finally, Canaccord Genuity lifted their price objective on shares of Thomson Reuters from $95.00 to $102.00 and gave the company a “buy” rating in a report on Wednesday, May 5th.
+Finally, Zacks Investment Research cut shares of Thomson Reuters from a “hold” rating to a “sell” rating in a report on Thursday, July 8th.
 One analyst has rated the stock with a sell rating, three have issued a hold rating and six have assigned a buy rating to the company.
 Thomson Reuters has an average rating of “Buy” and an average price target of $111.60.

-Thomson Reuters (NYSE:TRI) (TSE:TRI) last announced its earnings results on Thursday, August 5th.
-The business services provider reported $0.48 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.43 by $0.05.
+Thomson Reuters (NYSE:TRI) (TSE:TRI) last posted its quarterly earnings results on Thursday, August 5th.
+The business services provider reported $0.48 earnings per share for the quarter, topping analysts’ consensus estimates of $0.43 by $0.05.
+The firm had revenue of $1.53 billion for the quarter, compared to analyst estimates of $1.49 billion.
 Thomson Reuters had a net margin of 98.69% and a return on equity of 8.89%.
-The business had revenue of $1.53 billion for the quarter, compared to analyst estimates of $1.49 billion.
-During the same quarter last year, the business earned $0.44 earnings per share.
-The company’s revenue for the quarter was up 9.0% compared to the same quarter last year.
+Thomson Reuters’s quarterly revenue was up 9.0% on a year-over-year basis.
+During the same period in the previous year, the business posted $0.44 earnings per share.
 Equities analysts expect that Thomson Reuters Co. will post 1.9 EPS for the current fiscal year.

 About Thomson Reuters